BOOKING DEADLINE for a stall at the Support our Seaford Charity event is Monday 16th August

 The Charity ‘reach out to transform end of life care’

-The charity has a popular Charity Shop in Broad Street
+The re is a popular Charity Shop in Broad Street

 The Newhaven Peacehaven and Seaford Lions (NPS)